karinashah/recipes-ratings-analysis/README.md

 High-carb recipes: Recipes where `prop_carbohydrates` is above the average.
 Low-carb recipes: Recipes where `prop_carbohydrates` is below or equal to the average.

 We calculated an observed difference in mean rating of -0.0317.
 Then, we randomly shuffled the ratings 1,000 times to generate a null distribution.

-Since the p-value we obtained (0.0001) is below the significance level of 0.05, we reject the null hypothesis.
-This suggests that people do not rate all recipes uniformly and tend to give lower ratings to recipes with more carbohydrates.
-A possible explanation for this finding is that individuals may be mindful of health risks associated with carb-heavy foods, or might prefer diets such as a keto or paleo diet where carbohydrates are cut down on.

 The following histogram shows the distribution of mean rating differences under the null hypothesis.
 The red line represents the observed difference in our dataset: